cyberbotics/webots-doc/guide/object-trees.md

 ### SimpleTree Field Summary

-- `type`: defines the type of three
+- `name`: Defines the name of the tree.

+- `type`: Defines the texture to be used.
+If set to random, a type will be randomly selected in the list.

-- `withSnow`: defines if the texture with snow should be used or not
+- `withSnow`: Defines if the texture used should have snow on top.

-- `height`: defines the height of three
+- `height`: Defines the height of the tree.

-- `radius`: defines the maximum radius of three
+- `radius`: Defines the radius of the tree.

-- `subdivision`: defines the number of faces
+- `subdivision`: Defines the number of faces used to represent the tree.

-- `enableBoundingObject`: enables/disables the boundingObject
+- `enableBoundingObject`: Defines if the tree should have a bounding object (the bounding object is made of a simple cylinder).

 ## Tree